 As we age, our sleep patterns undergo natural changes.
-Approximately 10-15% of the adults suffer from insomnia.
+According to a study, approximately 10-15% of adults suffer from insomnia.
 What’s more concerning is the fact that older adults are more prone to insomnia when compared to the younger population.
-In the elderly, the prevalence of insomnia symptoms ranges from 30% to 48%.
+In the elderly, the prevalence of insomnia symptoms ranges from 30% to 48%, which might lead to an increased need for senior care.

 It’s essential to understand these changes and address any underlying problems that may contribute to sleep disturbances and, in the long term, may also result in insomnia.
 In this article, we’ll explore the top five causes of insomnia in older adults and provide proven insomnia treatments to help your loved ones enjoy a more restful night’s sleep.